-In the context of an express trust, it can be imagined that the settlor, or someone claiming through him, might assert fraud in the inducement as a ground to rescind a conveyance into trust.
+In the context of an express trust, it can be imagined that the settlor, or someone claiming through her, might assert fraud in the inducement as a ground to rescind the conveyance into trust.
 Consider the following scenario.
 Assume that the wife is induced by her husband to join in a conveyance of their community property into trust, with the income from the trust to be paid in equal portions to husband and wife, for their lives, and then to the survivor, for life, and with the remainder to go to the spouses' children.
-Shortly after the conveyance, the husband files for divorce, and moves in with his long-time girlfriend.
+Shortly after the conveyance, the husband files for divorce, and moves in with his girlfriend.
 The wife's lawyer wants to rescind the conveyance into trust.
 Given the fiduciary relationship which exists between spouses, and the husband's failure to disclose the existence of a girlfriend or his intent to seek a divorce, rescission of the conveyance into trust would be appropriate, based on fraud in the inducement and breach of fiduciary duty.
-Proof of actual fraud eliminates the need to show a fiduciary relationship as the foundation for a claim of breach of fiduciary duty.
+Proof of actual fraud eliminates the need to show a fiduciary relationship.
 Meadows v.
 Bierschwale, 516 S.W.2d 125 (Tex.
 1974).
-However, the fiduciary duty between spouses by operation of law.